Ab Aeterno: Plot

 Prior to her arrival on the island in 2007, Ilana (Zuleikha Robinson) is visited by Jacob in a Russian hospital, where he tells her to protect his remaining candidates (continuing from her flashback in "The Incident").
-Following the events of "Dr. Linus", Ilana explains to the survivors that Jack Shephard (Matthew Fox), Sun Kwon (Yunjin Kim) and Hugo "Hurley" Reyes (Jorge Garcia) are candidates to replace Jacob, the man in charge of the island, who was recently murdered by Ben.
+Following the events of "Dr. Linus", Ilana explains to the survivors that Jack Shephard (Matthew Fox), Sun Kwon (Yunjin Kim) and Hugo "Hurley" Reyes (Jorge Garcia) are candidates to replace Jacob, who was recently murdered by Ben, as protector of the island.
 When asked what to do next, she says that Richard Alpert (Nestor Carbonell) knows.
 Richard, who has become suicidal since Jacob's death, says he does not know and leaves the camp.

-Richard Alpert's origins begin in 1867; Alpert, known as Ricardo, lives in Tenerife with his dying wife, Isabella (Mirelly Taylor).
+Richard’s origins begin in 1867; known as Ricardo, he lives in Tenerife with his dying wife, Isabella (Mirelly Taylor).
 He travels to a doctor to get medicine, but the doctor refuses Ricardo's meager payment, and Ricardo accidentally kills the man when they struggle.
-Ricardo returns home to find his wife dead, and he is arrested for murdering the doctor.
+Ricardo returns home to find his wife has already died while he was away, and he is arrested for murdering the doctor.
 In prison, he is visited by a priest (Juan Carlos Cantu), who states he cannot be forgiven and will be hanged.
 However, learning that Ricardo has been learning English, the priest allows Ricardo to be taken as a slave to the New World aboard the Black Rock.
-En route, the ship is caught in a storm and a tsunami sweeps it onto the Island; it crashes through the statue of Taweret, while the Black Rock runs aground into the jungle.
+En route, the ship is caught in a storm and a tsunami sweeps it onto the Island; it crashes through the statue of Taweret, while the Black Rock crashes into the jungle.

-The next day, the crew members begin executing the captives, but the smoke monster saves Ricardo's life by killing the workers, though leaving Ricardo chained.
+The next day, the crew members begin executing the captives, but the smoke monster saves Ricardo's life by killing the workers, but leaves Ricardo chained.
 As he works to free himself, a vision of his wife tells him they are in Hell.
-She is then apparently killed by the Monster.
-After six grueling days, the Man in Black appears and frees Ricardo.
-Revealing that he is the black smoke, he claims that Jacob is the devil, and that Ricardo must kill Jacob to leave the island and get his wife back.
+She is then apparently killed by the smoke monster.
+After six days, the Man in Black appears and frees Ricardo.
+Revealing that he is the smoke monster, he claims that Jacob is the devil, and that Ricardo must kill Jacob to leave the island and get his wife back.
 Ricardo attempts to kill Jacob, but is easily outmaneuvered.